Compare different ANZ accounts to suit your savings needs.

-The minimum amount required to open this term deposit is $5,000 and terms can vary in between one month and five years.
-You don’t have to provide any notice period to access funds in this account and no notice is required to access the funds.
+The minimum amount required to open this term deposit is $5,000 and terms can vary between one month and five years.
+You don’t have to provide any advance notice to access funds in this account.

 - ANZ Advance Notice Term Deposit

-This term deposit offers a better rate than the the ANZ Term Deposit, but it requires you to provide at least 31 days' notice if you want to access your funds before maturity.
+This term deposit offers a better rate than the ANZ Term Deposit, but it requires you to provide at least 31 days' notice if you want to access your funds before maturity.
 You can open this term deposit with a minimum of $5,000 and it does not attract any account-keeping fees.